TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   blocks - an optional list of blocks to process

 Flags:
-  -l, --list             list the bloom and index hashes from local cache or IPFS -c, --check            check the validity of the chunk or bloom -e, --extract string   show some or all of the contents of the chunk or bloom filters
+  -c, --check            check the validity of the chunk or bloom -e, --extract string   show some or all of the contents of the chunk or bloom filters
                          One of [ header | addr_table | app_table | chunks | blooms ]